WellSpan York Hospital General Surgery Residency Program

 - Rural/International Rotations

-WellSpan York Hospital is a 596-bed community teaching hospital and one of only two Level I Trauma Centers in the region.
-We are the largest hospital within WellSpan Health, a clinically integrated network of more than 200 patient care locations, serving 6 counties in southcentral Pennsylvania.
+WellSpan York Hospital is a 596-bed community teaching hospital and the region's only accredited Level I Trauma Center.
+We are the largest hospital within WellSpan Health, a clinically integrated network of more than 220 patient care locations, serving six counties in southcentral Pennsylvania.

 We have 17 operating rooms and perform over 15,000 surgeries annually.
 An additional 11,000 outpatient surgeries are performed at our Apple Hill Outpatient Surgery Center.
 Surgeries are also performed in the advanced procedural and endoscopy suites.
 Residents have access to 4 da Vinci Xi surgical systems to further their advanced surgical skills.

 The Emergency Department delivers care to over 85,000 patients annually.
 There are over 2,200 Trauma admissions per year (including blunt and penetrating).
-Our program is clinically oriented and affords the resident progressive supervised patient care responsibilities at all post graduate levels of training.
+Our program is clinically oriented and provides the residents progressive supervised patient care responsibilities at all post graduate levels of training.

-One of our most successful educational experiences is to provide autonomy to the chief resident during their 3 months on the Surgical Resident Service.
+One of our most successful educational experiences is to provide autonomy to the chief residents during their rotation on the Surgical Resident Service.
 The service is staffed by attending physicians who provide immediate and direct supervision.
 Most importantly, the chief resident takes ownership of this service by the continuity of care provided to the patients.
 The chief resident evaluates the patient during their pre-operative visit, formulates a plan, and participates in intra-operative and post-operative care.

 We are committed to providing state-of-the-art teaching, with one of the centerpieces of our curriculum being The Kinsley Family Foundation Medical Simulation Center.
-The simulation center’s mock operating rooms and mannequin simulators enhance the technical skills training of our residents.
+The highly technical mock operating rooms and mannequin simulators enhance the technical skills training of our residents.
 We also provide equipment to practice skills for both FLS (Fundamentals of Laparoscopic Surgery) and FES (Fundamentals of Endoscopic Surgery).

-Integrated into our curriculum is an opportunity to rotate at a rural hospital.
-WellSpan Chambersburg Hospital is a 217-bed facility which provides residents with the opportunity to work in a rural setting in southcentral Pennsylvania.
+Integrated into our curriculum is an opportunity to rotate at two affiliated rural hospitals.
+WellSpan Chambersburg Hospital and WellSpan Ephrata Community Hospital provide residents with the opportunity to work in a rural setting in Franklin and northern Lancaster counties.
 In addition, residents have the ability to operate with general surgeons, Ob/Gyn, Orthopedics, and ENT.
 This rotation allows residents to gain more autonomy and experience in other surgical specialties.

 Acute care services are located strategically to provide optimal trauma and emergency resuscitation.
-These include radiology services, the emergency department, the operating room, the surgical intensive care unit, the post-anesthesia care unit, the cardiac diagnostic lab and the pulmonary function lab.
+These include radiology services, emergency department, operating room, surgical intensive care unit, post-anesthesia care unit, cardiac diagnostic lab and pulmonary function lab.

 Acute care facilities include a 60-bed intensive care unit.
 This includes a 20-bed Trauma/Surgical ICU.
 Another 40 ICU beds are shared between surgical and medical patients.
 Post-operative cardiac patients are cared for in a separate Open Heart/Medical ICU.